Studies for cello (J.-L. Duport)

-The Studies for cello (Études pour violoncello) by Jean-Louis Duport (1749-1819), are a staple of cello pedagogical repertoire.
-Despite being over 200 years old, these études are still relevant to cellists today, although Duport's concert music is largely forgotten.
+The Studies for cello (Études pour violoncello) by Jean-Louis Duport (1749-1819) are a staple of cello pedagogical repertoire.
 Duport was a French cellist who, along with his brother Jean-Pierre Duport, revolutionized the performance of the cello.
-There previously had been few cello virtuosi, with a few notable exceptions such as Luigi Boccherini.

-Duport refined his techniques in France under the tutelage of Martin Berteau along with his elder brother Jean-Pierre.
-His virtuosic ability allowed him to hold many notable positions while living in France, although he was forced to flee to Prussia as a result of the French Revolution.
-While living in Prussia, Duport resided in Berlin, where he gained the favor of the music-loving king Friedrich Wilhelm II.
-He also collaborated with Ludwig van Beethoven on his Op.
-5 cello sonatas, which proved to be a defining point in Beethoven's career with regards to his treatment of the cello in his scores, and also altered the cello's role to become a true solo instrument.

-Only few of his concert works are remembered.
-His Studies for Cello, however, remain foremost in cello practice.
+Only few of Duport's concert works are remembered today.
+His Études for Cello, however, remain foremost in cello practice, despite being over 200 years old.
 They were primarily composed by Duport himself, although the sixth was composed by Berteau, Duport's teacher.
-Studies eight and ten were composed by his brother, cellist Jean-Pierre Duport.
+Studies eight and ten were composed by his brother Jean-Pierre.